 Over time, this dish evolved into what we now know as Pad Thai.
 It became widely loved for its balance of sweet, savory, and tangy flavors, and eventually gained international popularity as a symbol of Thai cuisine.

-Reasons to Try This Chicken and Tofu Pad Thai
+Key Ingredients for Chicken and Tofu Pad Thai

 Chicken breast, tofu, and egg.
 The protein for this dish.
 You can use other proteins like shrimp, prawns, pork, or beef, or it can be a combination of whichever protein you like.